create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v4.1.1 Released

-*Leipzig, 23rd November 2017:* We fixed a bug in load count handling of the splash screen, ie. if the *splashScreen* attribute of the X3DCanvas element is true, the scene is first displayed if all objects and textures are completely loaded.
+*Leipzig, 23rd November 2017:* We fixed a bug in load count handling of the splash screen, i.e. if the *splashScreen* attribute of the X3DCanvas element is true, the scene is first displayed if all objects and textures are completely loaded.
 An examination of the source code has revealed this mistake in the networking nodes.

 ### New Features Bug Fixes